Trespass and your business

 If a person who has been banned and warned to stay off enters the place during the ban period, this is a trespass.

-You can give a direction verbally or in writing.
+You can give a direction verbally or in writing by:

-- the person is warned to stay off and banned from entering
+- they are warned to stay off the premises and are banned from re-entering

 - a ban period applies